BurkovBA/BurkovBA.github.io/content/blog/2022-01-15-1/index.md

 #### Should be semi-definite, in practice is not.

-One more issues with the covariance matrix is that our time series of stock prices often contains NaNs.
-E.g. a merger occurred, and a company ceased to exist, or other company appeared.
-Stock prices after/before that even become NaNs.
+One more issue with the covariance matrix is that our time series of stock prices often contains NaNs.
+E.g. a merger happened, and a company ceased to exist, or other company appeared.
+Stock prices after/before that event become NaNs.

 The problem with NaNs is that covariance matrix stops being positive semi-definite, which breaks the quadratic programming.

-So, two solutions here: either remove rows with NaNs, which makes S&P500 more of an S&P470.
+So, we have two solutions here: either remove rows with NaNs, which makes S&P500 more of an S&P470.
 Or apply L2 regularization by adding unit matrix with some coefficient and effectively increasing all the eigenvalues by some value until they all become positive, so that the covariance matrix becomes positive semi-definite.

-### Risk-return tradeoff curve
+### Risk-return trade-off curve

 Ok, here's the code.
-First, load our data, remove NaNs.
+First, load our data.

 ```python
 all_stocks = pd.read_csv("./data/kaggle_sandp500/all_stocks_5yr.csv")